katerynaf/security/README.md

 DESCRIPTION:
 ------------

-    This module automatically encrypts some file (hardcoded as CONFIG_FILE) during development, and decrypts/imports it (i.e., executes it) during production.
+    This module automatically encrypts a file (named in CONFIG_FILE) during development, and decrypts/imports it (i.e., executes it) during production.
 Module assumes that it is in production, unless it is running on one of the DEV_MACHINES.
 Importing module on one of the DEV_MACHINES will auto-encrypt the file defined in CONFIG_FILE into a shadow copy